ibbles/LearningUnreal/AI Controller.md

 Unreal Engine will automatically create a nav mesh within a Nav Mesh Bounds Volume, which can be created from the Place mode.
 The generated mesh can be visualized by selecting Viewport > Show > Navigation, or by pressing P.

+AI Controller instance only exists on the server.

 # References